 We need store migration yaml file to gitlab, then we can using gitlab to update yaml file.

 Also we need change name from SLES_15_SP2 to sles_15_sp2

-#1 Updated by coolgw about 1 year ago
+#1 Updated by coolgw over 1 year ago

 CI jobs can run for master branch.
 But first I recommend you try it out in a personal fork and enable travis CI for your fork.
 If you are happy with the changes then you can create a pull request with the according changes in .travis.yml and we can enable the according travis CI cron jobs within the main repo.
 I recommend you start the documentation from https://docs.travis-ci.com/ .
 It's really good and probably way better in answering questions than I would be able to.
 For sensitive data like API key and secrets probably https://docs.travis-ci.com/user/encryption-keys/ should help.
 Keep in mind that travis CI as a public service can be helpful for anything on openqa.opensuse.org.
 An alternative are "Github Actions".
 For SUSE-internal triggers I recommend the gitlab CI using our internal instance gitlab.nue.suse.com .
 Many teams use that already in conjunction with openQA, e.g. to maintain the job templates. travis.yml is only used for travis CI.
 For gitlab CI you need a file .gitlab-ci.yml , so similar but different 🙂 https://docs.gitlab.com/ee/ci/yaml/